ntnu-itk-autonomous-ship-lab/psbmpc/libs/psbmpc_lib/README.md

 ### CPE

 This is the Collision Probability Estimator used in the PSB-MPC predictions.
 Has incorporated two methods, one based on the Cross-Entropy method for estimation (reference will be underway soon enough), and another based on [[2]](#2).
-The estimator is sampling-based, and is basically among others the main reason for trying to implement the PSB-MPC on the GPU.
+The estimator is sampling-based.
 Estimates the probability with pairs of trajectories (of the own-ship and a nearby obstacle) as inputs.

 ### Utilities